 - in case of Session Breakout, the SMF can ensure that DNS requests from the UE targetting an EAS are handled by an EASDF (as decribed in clause) or are relayed via a local PSA that enforces NAT (thus the IP address of the DNS request refers to the local PSA) or are relayed via a local DNS resolver

-NOTE 2: A PSA (PDU Session Anchor) is the UPF feature associated with the interface between a PDU Session and the Data Network.
-It is defined in TS 23.501 [2]).

 NOTE 3: The considerations in Annex X for EAS (re)discovery apply if the OS, user or applications override the operator-provided DNS settings.

-When a DNS request is sent via a local PSA,
+In order to provide addressing information to the DNS system that is related to the UE topological location, when a DNS request is sent via the Local PSA UPF,

-- and the DNS request is relayed by a DNS resolver: the DNS resolver may add a DNS ECS header that may be built based on a locally pre-configured value or based on the source IP address of the DNS request; then the Authoritative DNS server may take into account the DNS ECS header
+- either the DNS request is resolved by a DNS resolver that adds a DNS ECS header that may be built based on a locally pre-configured value or based on the source IP address of the DNS request; then the Authoritative DNS server may take into account the DNS ECS header, or

-- and the DNS request is directly sent to an Authoritative DNS server: the Authoritative DNS server may take into account the source IP address of the DNS query.
+- the DNS request is resolved by a DNS server that is close to the PSA: the Authoritative DNS server may take into account the source IP address of the DNS query.

 The EAS discovery based on IP addressing information within the DNS query has no impact on the Application itself and keeps UE unaware of the application deployment (at edge or at central DN) and of application ownership (e.g. whether the EAS is owned by the Serving network or by a third party).

-The UE IP address may be subject to privacy restrictions, in which case, the UE IP address shall not be sent to authoritative DNS or DNS resolvers outside the network operator, be it within ECS or as UE source IP address.
-UE source IP address may in this case be hidden by NATing the DNS request.
+The UE IP address may be subject to privacy restrictions, in which case, the UE IP address shall not be sent to authoritative DNS or DNS resolvers outside the network operator.
+In this case, UE source IP address may be hidden by NATing the DNS request.

+NOTE 2: Hiding the IP address applies to the ECS header and to the source IP address of the DNS request.